svetek/svetekold.github.io/docs/Configuration/WVD/AVD_deploy.md

     FSLogix Share Elevated Contributor
     FSLogix Share Contributor

+You can use only one Security Group "FSLogix Share Contributor" for provide access to FSLogix profiles.
+If you want make changes NTFS permissions, need second group "FSLogix Share Elevated Contributor" for admin staff.

 Add members AVD Users to the FSLogix Share Contributor Group and need make sync use Azure Connect!!!

 ## Grand access for security groups access to fileshare fslogixpe